Rangers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Max Kepler and the Minnesota Twins take the field on Friday at Globe Life Field against Max Scherzer, who gets the start for the Texas Rangers.
-First pitch will be at 8:05 PM ET.
+Mitch Garver and the Texas Rangers take the field on Saturday at Globe Life Field against Dallas Keuchel, who is starting for the Minnesota Twins.
+First pitch is at 7:15 PM ET.

-The Rangers are the favorite in this one, at -155, while the underdog Twins have +125 odds to play spoiler.
-The over/under is 8 runs for this game (with -115 odds on the over and -105 odds to go under).
+The Twins have been listed as +165 moneyline underdogs for this matchup against the Rangers (-200).
+The total is 9 runs for the contest.

 Rep your team with officially licensed Rangers gear!
 Head to Fanatics to find jerseys, shirts, and much more.